An Overview of the Routes to Citizenship

 Are you located in Montana, North Dakota or Wyoming, and do you have questions or need help with US Citizenship?
 Keep reading then and you’ll find answers in our US citizenship guide.
 Alternatively, if you just need help now, you can click here.

 Obviously, people born in the United States obtain citizenship as a birthright.
-But, what about people who are not born in the United States, is a way for them to obtain citizenship as well?
-If this was all there was to citizenship, there would be nothing for immigration lawyers to assist people who wanted to be citizens.
-The question would be easy, were you born here, the United States?
-If you are not, the answer would be similarly straightforward you are not a citizen.
-However, it isn’t as straightforward as this because the United States recognizes different methods of becoming a citizen.
+But, what about people who are not born in the United States, is there a way for them to obtain citizenship too?
+If being born in the US was the only way to become a citizen, immigration lawyers would have nothing to do.
+The question would be easy, were you born in the United States?
+If you were not you are not a citizen.
+However, it isn’t as straightforward as this because the United States does provide different methods of becoming a citizen.

 Regardless of your path to citizenship, or your US citizenship question, Immigration Law of Montana, P.C. can help you.
 If you would like to discuss any help you need with US citizenship, please contact us.